-Brooklyn-based artist Gary Fernández combines technology and craft to create visual metaphors through inventive imagery and surreal compositions in the form of objects and prints.
-Fernández has recently shifted his practice to primarily sculptural.
-Blending art, the making process and design, he explores the optical and the inherent functional possibilities of shapes inspired by his graphic work.
+Brooklyn-based artist Gary Fernández combines technology and craft to create visual metaphors through inventive imagery and surreal compositions.
+Fernández has recently shifted his practice to primarily sculptural to explore the optical and the inherent functional possibilities of shapes inspired by his graphic work.

-From his Bushwick studio he experiments with materials such as concrete, cardboard and plywood using unorthodox casting techniques to make one-of-a-kind and small batch sculptural objects with a Wabi-sabi sensibility in an urban context.
+From his Bushwick studio he experiments with materials such as concrete, cardboard and plywood to make one-of-a-kind and small batch sculptural objects.

-As an image-maker he has merged classical-inspired characters with retro-futuristic volumetric elements to create bold and rich compositions that evoke surrealism, dadaism and optical art.
+As an image-maker he has merged classical-inspired characters with retro-futuristic volumetric elements to create bold and rich compositions that evoke surrealism and dadaism.

 His graphic work has been commissioned worlwide by agencies such as McCann Erickson, Young and Rubicam, GREY, JWT, FCB and BBDO, for clients such as Coca Cola, Microsoft Zune Originals, Honda, Camel, Lucky Strike, Swide by Dolce & Gabbana, Nylon JAPAN, Globus Department Stores, MTV, Volkswagen, to name a few.